webuildsg/live/guest-notes.md

 1. Laptop
 1. Headphone connected to your laptop
 1. Microphone connected to your laptop
-1. Download the **Development Snapshot** of [Mumble](http://wiki.mumble.info/wiki/Main_Page#Download_Mumble) for Windows / Linux / Mac OSX
+1. Download the **Development Snapshot** of [Mumble](http://wiki.mumble.info/wiki/Main_Page#Download_Mumble) for Windows / Linux / macOS El Capitan and below.
+Download **Stable Snapshot** for macOS Sierra.

 The next steps will take you **just 5 minutes** and you will be able to join the live podcast server.
-You view the screencast below on how to setup and refer to the notes after that.
+You can either view the screencast below and / or refer to the notes after that.

 <div id="video">
   <iframe width="560" height="315" src="//www.youtube.com/embed/wEg8C1vGLhQ" frameborder="0" allowfullscreen></iframe>